-Further improved mechanical robustness and optical confinement have been achieved following the second approach, where photonic devices are fabricated in glass thin films deposited on flexible polymer substrates.
-In this case, mechanical flexibility of the glass-polymer hybrid structures primarily benefits from shrewd configurational designs which minimize strains exerted on glass devices during deformation [28, 36].
+Glass, traditionally regarded as a fragile substance, is a somewhat surprising candidate in the search for next-generation materials for flexible integrated photonics.
 Chalcogenide glasses (ChGs), the amorphous compounds of S, Se, and/or Te, are particularly attractive for this application, since they can be monolithically deposited and processed at low temperatures (< 200 °C) on organic polymer substrates, and their high refractive indices (n > 2) provide strong optical confinement, allowing tight bends with minimal radiative loss.
-Besides ChGs, several amorphous thin film materials (which are not classical glasses) such as TiO2 and a-Si also claim some of the aforementioned advantages of ChGs and have been used in flexible photonic fabrication [37, 38].
-Following the approach, we have demonstrated a series of flexible photonic devices shown in Fig. 1c-f which we review in the following sections [18, 33-35, 39, 40].
+Besides ChGs, several amorphous thin film materials (which are not classical glasses) such as TiO2 and a-Si also claim some of the aforementioned advantages of ChGs and have been used in flexible photonics fabrication (24, 25).
+Following the approach, we have demonstrated a series of flexible photonic devices which we review in the following sections (18, 26-29).

-Bend, but don't break: multi-neutral-axis design enabled foldable ChG photonics
+Multi-neutral-axis design enabled foldable photonics

-Fig. 2a illustrates the generic fabrication process of passive ChG flexible photonic devices.
+Fig. 1a illustrates the generic fabrication process of passive ChG flexible photonic devices.
 The process starts with coating an epoxy polymer (SU8 negative resist, MicroChem Corp.) layer on a rigid handler substrate (oxide coated Si wafer), followed by evaporation deposition and lithographic patterning of ChG thin films to define the photonic devices.
-Substrate heating measured during ChG film deposition is negligible (< 5 °C for Ge23Sb7S70 glass) and thus the substrate is maintained at near room temperature throughout the process.
+Substrate heating measured during ChG film deposition is negligible ( $< 5 \,^{\circ}$ C for Ge23Sb7S70 glass) and thus the substrate is maintained at near room temperature throughout the process.
 2.5-D multi-layer structures can also be fabricated simply by repeating the epoxy-coating/deposition/patterning steps: the excellent planarization capability of SU-8 epoxy ensures high pattern fidelity during subsequent lithographic steps not affected by underlying topology from device layers underneath.
 The monolithic process circumvents the need to transfer devices between different substrates to significantly improve the fabrication yield and throughput and is compatible with standard semiconductor microfabrication technologies.
 In the last step, the photonic devices are delaminated from the handler substrate using a Kapton tape to form free-standing flexible structures.